microsoft/ivy/doc/proving.md

     }

 ```
-Again, it is much more succint, but offers no intuition as to *why* the
+Again, it is much more succinct, but offers no intuition as to *why* the
 theorem is true.

 When is a backward proof appropriate?
 One use case is when we wish to